Liberontissauri/Castle/README.md

 ## Ranked online chess matches

 Castle is a service built in rust using the axum web framework.
+This is the repo where its main API is hosted.

 ## Planned features:
 - Authentication and Authorization